thematters/matters-server/docs/audit_logging.md

 # Audit Logging

-Audit logging is a critical component of our application that tracks user actions and system events for security, compliance, and debugging purposes.
+Audit logging is a critical component of our application that tracks user actions and system events for security, analytics, and debugging purposes.
 This document explains how to implement audit logging in your code.

 ## Purpose